 13. Tipping in China is not a common practice

-You are not expected to give extra money to your taxi driver or waiter, and shouldn’t feel bad about it.
+Nobody expects from you to give extra money to your taxi driver or waiter, and shouldn’t feel bad about it.

 Nonetheless, the number of growing restaurants that are now including tips in their bills is getting higher and higher with each year.
 If you don’t encounter yourself in this kind of restaurant, you should really don’t feel obliged to tip for your service, unless you really want to.